-You have a unique medical history.
-Therefore, it is essential to talk with your doctor about your personal risk factors and/or experience with osteoporosis.
+You have a unique health history.
+It’s important to talk with your doctor about your personal risk factors or experience with osteoporosis.
 By talking openly and regularly with your doctor, you can take an active role in your care.

 General Tips for Gathering Information